 “Death…entered my humble cottage and tore from my children an affectionate good mother, and from me a tender and loving wife.”

-Deeply affected by the loss, Davy invited his youngest brother and his family to live with him, but with two young sons and an infant daughter, he knew he needed a mother for his children.
+The real story of Davy Crockett is that he was deeply affected by the loss of his wife.
+Davy invited his youngest brother and his family to live with him, but with two young sons and an infant daughter, he knew he needed a mother for his children.

 After a time, he “bargained” with a widow woman with two children of her own, and then got married.
 “In a great deal of peace we raised our first crop of children, then had a second crop (three more) together.”